-A conservatory has been added to the rear of the property and velux windows have been created within the roof space in the past.
+A single storey extention and conservatory have been added and roof has been converted in the past.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.